Skip to main content

 Generating a Claim

-The information from the superbill will prepare a medical claim and be submitted to the patient's insurance provider.
+Using the information from the superbill, the medical billing specialist prepares a medical claim and submits it to the patient’s insurance provider.
 The medical billing specialist must review the claim to ensure it follows payer and HIPAA compliance standards.

 Claim Submission

-After reviewing it for accuracy and compliance, the medical billing specialist will submit the claim.
-The medical billing specialist will often electronically submit the claim to a clearinghouse, a third-party company between healthcare providers and the insurance provider.
-However, high-volume payers, such as Medicaid, will accept claims from healthcare providers.
-Some payers have specific guidelines for claims submission that require the medical billing specialist to follow accurately.
+After reviewing the claim for accuracy and compliance, the medical billing specialist submits the claim.
+The medical billing specialist often submits the claim electronically to a clearinghouse.
+This is a third-party company that acts as a go-between for the healthcare provider and the insurance company.

 Monitoring Claim Adjudication